2018–19 Binghamton Bearcats women's basketball team

 The 2018–19 Binghamton Bearcats women's basketball team represented Binghamton University during the 2018–19 NCAA Division I women's basketball season.
-The Bearcats, led by first year head coach Bethann Ord, played their home games at Binghamton University Events Center as members of the America East Conference.
+The Bearcats, led by first-year head coach Bethann Ord, played their home games at Binghamton University Events Center in Binghamton, New York as members of the America East Conference.

 Media

-All home games and conference road games will stream on either ESPN3 or AmericaEast.tv.
-Most road games will stream on the opponents website.
-All games will be broadcast on the radio on WNBF and streamed online.
+All home games and conference road games streamed on either ESPN3 or AmericaEast.tv.
+Most road games streamed on the opponent's website.
+All games were broadcast on the radio on WNBF and streamed online.